chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

    If unset, ``CHPL_LLVM`` defaults to ``llvm`` if you've already installed llvm in third-party and ``none`` otherwise.

-   Chapel currently supports LLVM 4.0 and 6.0.
+   Chapel currently supports LLVM 6.0.
+Earlier versions of LLVM required the use of internal Clang header files.
 LLVM 5.0 has a known optimization bug that affects Chapel.

    .. note::